codespaceDrifter/tvdo/README.md

 d: delete task
 j: move down task
 k: move up task
+while editing: enter to send and delete to delete
 ```
+if using linux
+alias tvdo="~/yourlocation/tvdo/tvdo"
+to call tvdo in terminal

 the root date and default due date is days until 2030. due to AGI maybe arriving 2030. maybe doing tasks past AGI wouldn't make sense for humans. who knows what happens then.